EliasAnton/groupe-vert/README.md

 ## Challenge 2
 ### Introduction
-This Python3-Project maps an environent by receiving data from a rosbag file.
+This project branch includes a program, which maps an environent by receiving data from a rosbag file.
 The rosbag file includes the recorded data of a moving robot using an Intel RealSense (color and depth) camera and a laserscanner.
-Inside this environment bottles are detected and marked on the map with green cubes.
+Inside this environment bottles are detected and marked on the map with green cubes.\
+This part of the project needs to have OpenCV installed.

 ### Strategy: Bottle detection via Machine Learning - using a trained OpenCV haar classifier
 This repository already includes a classifier, which was trained to detect black Nuka Cola bottles by using the OpenCV cascade classifier training (you can find a tutorial here: "https://docs.opencv.org/3.4/dc/d88/tutorial_traincascade.html").
 In order to optimize bottle detection, additional color filtering was applied.